socrata-platform/geo-import/README.md

 Note that `make clean` doesn't remove the dependency directory.
 If you run dependency resolution with the wrong version of node, you will need to `make clean && rm -r node_modules`, change node versions, and then `make` again.

+### other services
+because this does imports, you need [import-status-service](https://github.com/socrata/import-status-service) and ISS consumer running

+you will also need AMQ running

 ## developing
 to compile to es5, run
 ```